Chipt-Productions/aoc-swift-2023/README.md

 about data and types in Swift.
 As I get more comfortable, I hope to implement some refactors and add some elegance and intentionality to this code.
 For now, well, I'm just glad I'm getting the right results. 😅

+### Day 03

+Oof, matrix traversal.
+I always cringe at these types of code puzzzles.

+I won't pretend I didn't blatantly copy @pennig's code, after about a hundred questions on Swift ranges and how his solution worked.
+The upside is I actually feel like I've learned quite a bit today.
+Swift ranges are pretty cool.

+Tests continue to be a vital proofing ground, as they can be run a lot faster than the full code compile.